 The Sierra Madre Mountains surrounding Puerto Vallarta offer opportunities for hiking, zip-lining, and off-roading.
 Take one of the popular tours from Puerto Vallarta to get a break from the heat and sun of the coast,

-Sierra Madre Mountains are one of the best day trips from Puerto Vallarta for adventure lovers thanks to the diversity of flora and fauna.
+Sierra Madre Mountains makes for a perfect adventure thanks to the diversity of flora and fauna.
 Keep your eyes peeled to spot wildlife like snakes, lizards, and tropical birds.

 9. Los Arcos National Park

-One of the most easily accessible day trips from Puerto Vallarta is Los Arcos National Park.
+Los Arcos National Park is one of the most popular places to visit near Puerto Vallarta.
 Named after the geological formations dominating this area, Los Arcos is popular for swimming, diving, and snorkeling.
 It’s also a common stop for many catamaran cruises in the Bahia de Las Banderas.

 The clear waters at Los Arcos National Park are perfect for spotting fish, corals, and many marine creatures.